GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.
+> 🥠 May you someday be carbon neutral.

 ### Where you can find me